 This program is open to students demonstrating ability on the violin, viola, cello, or bass, and who have a desire to participate in an ensemble committed to musical excellence.
 Performances in a wide range of orchestral literature, from the Baroque, Classical, Romantic, and Contemporary periods, are offered.
 On- and off-campus performances are frequent, including an end-of-year competition, and enrolled students are also eligible for all-district, regional, and all-state ensembles and festivals.

 This program is open to woodwind, brass, and percussion students who demonstrate advanced ability on their instruments and who have a desire to participate in an ensemble committed to musical excellence.
-An audition is required to participate.
 Performances offer a wide range of band literature, including marches, contemporary literature, and orchestral transcriptions.
 On- and off-campus performances are frequent, including the District Band Festival in March.
 Enrolled students are also eligible for all-district, regional, and all-state ensembles and festivals.

 With departmental approval, students participating in Advanced Wind Ensemble may also participate in the Jazz Ensemble for Honors Distinction.
 Their commitment includes at least one 45-minute rehearsal each week on Jazz Ensemble music with the Jazz Ensemble director.
 Students are also required at all after-school Jazz Ensemble dress rehearsals and concerts.

-Music Technology is a course that uses the computer as its main tool to understand the composition and recording of many musical styles.
-Topics include basic use of multi-track mixing and sequencing software, the MIDI (Music Instrument Digital Interface) system, and microphone and mixing board use.
-Students will learn by doing, creating their own music compositions.
-This introductory course is open to any student with the desire to learn about the ever-changing world of music technology.
-Students will explore the latest computer software and hardware along with analog and digital recording.
-Students will leave this course with a basic understanding of sound systems, recording techniques, and computer music.
+Music Technology/Digital Audio Composition is a course that uses the computer as its main tool to understand the composition and recording of many musical styles including beat-making, songwriting, and pod/video-cast sound design.
+Students will learn by doing, covering topics that include basic use of multi-track mixing and sequencing software, the MIDI (Music Instrument Digital Interface) system, and microphone and mixing board use.
+This introductory course is open to any student (no music experience necessary) with the desire to learn about the ever-changing world of music technology, sound design, recording techniques, and digital audio composition.

 This course seeks to introduce students to the major movements and artistic innovators of the jazz music tradition, from African and African-American folk origins through blues, ragtime, early jazz, swing, bebop, hard bop, cool jazz, free jazz, avant-garde, jazz-rock and fusion, to postmodern and contemporary developments in the jazz mainstream and beyond.
 In addition to musical issues, we will examine critical issues related to the social and cultural progress of African-Americans and other minority groups, and discuss how that history influenced the development of jazz.